stephencoduor/kobo-k8s/README.md

 # kobo

-This is a helm Chart for [Kobo Toolbox](https://www.kobotoolbox.org/).
+This is a helm Chart for [KoboToolbox](https://www.kobotoolbox.org/).

 ## How to run